-Dr. Paul Shapiro is a professor and chair of the Department of Pharmaceutical Sciences and associate dean of research and advanced graduate studies at the University of Maryland School of Pharmacy.
+Dr. Paul Shapiro is a professor in the Department of Pharmaceutical Sciences and associate dean of research and advanced graduate studies at the University of Maryland School of Pharmacy.

 Dr. Shapiro received his Bachelor of Science from the University of Wisconsin-Madison in 1987, and his doctorate in molecular physiology and biophysics from the University of Vermont in 1995.
 He completed post-doctoral training from 1995-1999 in the Department of Chemistry and Biochemistry at the University of Colorado-Boulder.